 Writing a thank you note only takes a few minutes, but it's one of the most important things you can do when you receive a gift or someone does something nice for you.
-It's always appropriate to send a thank you note, even if it's for a gift you don't want.
+It's always appropriate to send a thank you note, even if it's for a gift you don't want or a favor you didn't ask for.
 Whether someone gives you concert tickets or offers to watch your child so you and your spouse can go out, take the time to jot a note and get it in the mail as soon as possible.

 Show of Appreciation